CosmosContracts/testnets/uni-6/13_V22_BETA_UPGRADE.md

 This upgrade fixes bumps CosmosSDK and CometBFT to the latest compatible versions.

-The Upgrade is scheduled for block `10121300`, which should be about _1500 UTC on Tuesday 23rd Aprile_.
+The Upgrade is scheduled for block `10121300`, which should be about _1500 UTC on Tuesday 23rd April_.
 [Here's a countdown](https://explorer.stavr.tech/Juno-Testnet/block/10121300).

 As always, for unattended updates, [Cosmovisor is your friend](https://docs.cosmos.network/main/build/tooling/cosmovisor).